Sleep for Top Performance

 Sleep Leads to Recovery:

+Sleep is the best way to recover after a rigorous training session.
+We may be resting, but our bodies use this time to repair themselves from the wear and tear of training.
 While we sleep, our bodies release natural growth hormones that stimulate bone building, muscle growth and repair, and fat burning.
 Sleep supports cognitive functions like memory retention, which help us learn and remember new skills and body movements.
 Also, our bodies use the time we spend asleep to store energy that will be used during the next round of physical activity.
+Sleep deprivation can be disastrous to physical performance because shorter sleep periods don’t provide the body with sufficient opportunity to regenerate cells and repair from the stress of workouts, games and daily activities.

 Importance of Sleep